 Once we have computed the optimum values of feature weights , we can use the trained model to make predictions on unlabeled test sequences.
-To compute the most likely label sequence for a test input sequence of length n, we use the Viterbi algorithm.
-The procedure is similar to the Forward-Backward algorithm.
+Similar to HMM, in order to compute the most likely label sequence for a test input sequence of length n, we use the Viterbi algorithm.

 Categories: MACHINE LEARNING